tahoe-lafs/tahoe-lafs/docs/proposed/gbs.md

 ### Discussion

+Looking through the code, it seems that storage clients interact with the server using a `RIStorageServer`.
+Much of its interface is simple methods, pass in simple objects and get back simple objects.

+The two exceptions are:

+1. Reading a bucket, which involves a `RIBucketReader` that has a simple `read()` method, and a simple `advise_corrupt_share` method.
+2. When buckets are allocated, one gets back an object structure that has a dictionary with `RIBucketWriter`.
+   The bucket writers have simple `write()/close()/abort()` methods.

+This isn't _that_ object-oriented of an API.

+...

 The first option is clearly possible.
 It's not clear which of the other two options is actually feasible, the semantics may be too different.